Imperator torosus: Distribution and habitat

 Imperator torosus is native to southern Europe east to the Caucasus and Israel.
 A mycorrhizal species, the fungus is generally associated with deciduous trees such as hornbeam (Carpinus), oak (Quercus) and beech (Fagus) in warm, dry locales, and is generally rare in Europe.
 Russian mycologist Anna Kiyashko has proposed it be listed on the IUCN Red List due to ongoing threats to its habitat.
 In the United Kingdom, it is listed as a "priority species"—a threatened species requiring conservation action under the UK Biodiversity Action Plan.
 Similarly, it is on the list of protected species of macrofungi in Montenegro, and Italy, where it has a highly restricted range and is considered threatened by changed forest fire intervals and habitat degradation.
 It appears to be relatively common in Hungary.
-It is found under Palestine oak (Quercus calliprinos) in the Bar'am forest in Upper Galilee.
+It is found under Quercus coccifera trees in the Bar'am forest of Upper Galilee.
 Fruitings typically occur from July to September in calcareous (chalky) soil, with fruit bodies appearing either singly or in small groups.